sbiswas4/FSS17_grp_J/HW/HW1/Readme.md

 ```
 > python <path>/reading_csv.py <path>/POM3A.csv
 ```
-* The output can be found in the directory through which code has been executed
+* The output files can be found in the directory through which code has been executed